2024 Solar Incentives Guide for Green, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

-The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+The ITC covers solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Green solar panel installers with your questions.
+To fully understand how the new Clean Energy Credit will apply to you, talk to your local Green solar installation expert.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these may include tax credits, rebates and more.
-Some incentives are ongoing, while others are available for a limited time.
-These incentives may be given by the Ohio government, or by your county or municipality.
+Some solar incentives may be offered at the local or state level.
+Like with federal incentives, these may include tax credits, rebates and more.
+Certain incentives are ongoing, while others are offered for only a limited time.
+These local incentives might come from the Ohio government, or from your specific county or municipality.

 Next Steps for Installing Solar in Green